Famed hacker Barnaby Jack dies a week before hacking convention

 His genius was finding bugs in the tiny computers embedded in equipment, such as medical devices and cash machines.
 He often received standing ovations at conferences for his creativity and showmanship while his research forced equipment makers to fix bugs in their software.

-Jack had planned to demonstrate his techniques to hack into pacemakers and implanted defibrillators at the Black Hat hackers convention in Las Vegas next Thursday.
-He told Reuters last week that he could kill a man from 30 feet (9 meters) away by attacking an implanted heart device.

-"He was passionate about finding security bugs before the bad guys," said long-time security industry executive Stuart McClure, who gave Jack one of his first jobs and also had worked with him at Intel Inc's (INTC.O) McAfee, the computer security company.
+"He was passionate about finding security bugs before the bad guys," said longtime security industry executive Stuart McClure, who gave Jack one of his first jobs and also had worked with him at Intel Corp's McAfee, a computer security company.

 "He was one of those people who was put on this earth to find vulnerabilities that can be exploited in a malicious way to hurt people," McClure said.